seedstack/website/content/docs/seed/manual/rest/advanced-content-handling.md

 # Message body writers and readers

 This section will focus on **how to serialize and deserialize a custom format**.
-By Default JAX-RS can work with xml and json format.
-If your project requests a custom format, see the following steps :
+With Seed, by default, JAX-RS can work with the XML and the JSON format.
+If your project requests a custom format, follow these steps:

-- Create a class which implements MessageBodyWriter or/and MessageBodyReader with the custom format in generic.
+* Create a class which implements `MessageBodyWriter` and/or `MessageBodyReader` with the custom format as the generic type.
-- Add `@Provider`, `@Produces` or/and `@consumes`.
+* Add `@Provider`,  `@Produces` and `@Consumes` if relevant.
-- Implement methods.
+* Implement the methods.

 More documentation is available in package [javax.ws.rs.ext](https://jersey.java.net/apidocs/1.17/jersey/javax/ws/rs/ext/package-summary.html).